-We really get to know our students and the things they’re interested in.
-Those special interests can be a great way to help students with their personal progress.
-We’ve found all kinds of ways to engage our students, from gardening and horticulture, to falconry and owl therapy.
+We get to know our students and the things they’re interested in.
+Those special interests can be a great way to help students with their progress.
+We’ve found all kinds of ways to engage our students, from gardening and horticulture to falconry and owl therapy.

 Increasing independence and participation

-At Inscape young people have a voice in their learning.
-They can set their own targets, contribute to their annual progress review, and take part in our school council.
+At Inscape, young people have a voice in their learning.
+They can set their targets, contribute to their annual progress review, and take part in our school council.

 Positive mental health and wellbeing

-We take a whole school approach to managing positive mental health and wellbeing for our students.
-We have two full-time qualified counsellors in our team, mental health first aiders on site, and access to the wider Together Trust family of therapeutic support.
+We take a whole-school approach to managing positive mental health and wellbeing for our students.
+We have two full-time qualified counsellors in our team, mental health first aiders on-site, and access to the broader Together Trust family of therapeutic support.
 Find out more about therapy support at Inscape.

 Partnership with parents

-We change lives when we work together.
-That’s why we work alongside our students and their families to develop strategies for all aspects of their lives.
+When we work together, we change lives.
+We work students and their families to develop strategies for all aspects of their lives.